mukhamadazistholib/marinegeo.github.io/_posts/2018-07-18-how-to-make-icons.md

 ## 5. Delete the selection

+First make sure that the image has an Alpha channel.

 Select Edit -> Clear

 Then, use the Eraser tool to clean up any remaining background areas